 The newlyweds moved to Missoula, and in 1993 Tim Kline responded to a hiring ad for Muralt’s Service Center.
-The crowded, greasy shop that always smelled like cigarettes and weed soon became his home away from home.
+The crowded, greasy shop that always smelled like motor oil and cigarettes soon became his home away from home.

 Kline is not a manager, but he considers himself to be the shop’s best mechanic.
 He said that even if the opportunity had been presented, he wouldn’t have wanted to move up.

 “I’ve learn’t you stay at the bottom — it’s nicer there,” he said.
 “You get up to the top — then they expect [sh*t].”

 Over the past 26 years, Kline said he has built up quite the posse of loyal clientele.
 He said he’s so popular that when he injured himself and was out of the shop for several months, handfuls of disappointed customers called Muralt’s wondering where he was and begging for him to come back.

 “My truckers, they love me,” he said as he munched on pork rinds, the bag turning black from the smudges of oil and grease on his fingers.
 “I’m famous.”